mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 disk_space_threshold=/data:80
 ...
 ```
-However, if the servers are heterogenious with the disk used for the
+However, if the servers are heterogeneous with the disk used for the
 data directory mounted on different paths, then the disk space threshold
 must be specified separately for each server.
 ```